 So, after a sprained ankle, depending on what you do, your ankle will stay stiff and weak and unstable for a long time or it will heal up fully.
 That’s the difference between doing nothing and doing rehab.
 So, don’t just sit there and elevate your foot and use a little ice and expect some good results.
 The body doesn’t heal well under those circumstances.
 And that’s why most people are in pain with weak ankles for months or even years… they never bothered to actually heal themselves.

-I developed the H.E.M.
-Ankle Rehab System for anyone, of any age to be able to use on ANY kind of sprained ankle and get great results.
+I developed this sprained ankle treatment for anyone, of any age to be able to use on ANY kind of sprained ankle and get great results.
 You can start out very gently and increase the tempo as your ankle heals.
 You should feel and see some pretty dramatic results quickly.
 The reason for that is that H.E.M. recognizes the way the body wants to heal and speeds that up.
 In other words, it works with the body’s natural healing process and supports it, so the body can heal faster and better.
 If you don’t want to do H.E.M., fine, then get out there and go visit a good Physical Therapist and rehab your ankle that way.
 Just make sure you heal up that ankle…

 And then, once the ankle is healed up, remember to keep up some of the exercises and stretches so your ankle becomes more stable and flexible over time.
 Those are the keys for lowering the risk of another sprain.
 Don’t be like all those other people that just throw on a brace and make their ankles even weaker over time.
 Heal your ankle the right way and you will reap a lot of benefits from it, including increased speed and balance.
 It’s worth it!!